 - Nerve Blocks – Nerve blocks are injected around the nerve.
 The medication used consists of a numbing medicine or anesthetic.
 This type of treatment numbs the area and provides immediate relief, though the effect typically wears off after several hours.
 Nerve blocks may be used to diagnose the source of the pain which may then be chosen for an epidural injection.

 Besides back pain injections, spinal cord stimulation is another treatment option that may be used for back pain relief.
 The procedure uses an electrical current (generated from a small pulse generator) to send electrical pulses to the nerves of the spinal cord, interfering with their natural impulses and subsiding pain.

 Back pain can be a very painful and disabling condition that affects people from all walks of life.
 People with back pain may be unable to work or complete important daily tasks, which can significantly affect the quality of their lives.

 If you are an individual in the Austin area experiencing back pain, there is no need for you to suffer any longer.
 At the Diagnostic Pain Center in Austin, we provide individualized and comprehensive pain management care.
-Dr. Robert S. Marks offers a variety of diagnostic procedures designed to pinpoint the source of your back pain.
-During your one-on-one consultation with Dr. Marks, he will evaluate your symptoms, lifestyle and medical history to identify the problem and customize an effective treatment plan that best meets your needs.
+Dr. Robert S. Marks and Dr. Sauman A. Rafii offer a variety of diagnostic procedures designed to pinpoint the source of your back pain.
+During your one-on-one consultation with Dr. Marks or Dr. Rafii, your doctor will evaluate your symptoms, lifestyle and medical history to identify the problem and customize an effective treatment plan that best meets your needs.

 For more information on back pain treatment in Austin, please give us a call today at (512) 981-7246.
 If you would like to request an appointment online, you can do so through our convenient online appointment request form.
 We look forward to meeting you!